rgon/OCDcommenter/README.md

 ## Usage:
 Just run `OCDcommenter/parser.py` and drag your script to it (or append it as the script parameter).
 It'll do the hard work for you.
 You may include this as a libary on your program, provided that you respect the license (read LICENSE.md).
-_Your original file is backed up as *filename*.bak, so you can always revert one level._
+_Your original file is backed up as *.filename*.bak, so you can always revert one level.
+A dot is prepended so they are hidden in linux development environments, not to bloat your file tree._

 ## Supported languages:
 The program detects the language based on the file's extension.
 If it's unknow, it prompts the user for a choice.